 What is it?
-Harassment is a type of discrimination.
+Harassment based on a protected characteristic is a type of discrimination.
 It includes conduct that creates a disrespectful, intimidating, hostile, degrading, or offensive work environment for another individual based on one or more of the protected characteristics listed above.
 This type of mistreatment, when directed at someone who is perceived to have or who associates with someone having a protected characteristic, also may be harassment.
+Harassment also includes any course of vexatious comment or conduct against an employee that is known or ought reasonably known to be unwelcome.
+This bullying does not have to be based on a protected characteristic.
 Each individual has the right to work in an environment free of unlawful harassment including, but not limited to, sexual harassment.
 Because our goal is to provide an inclusive work environment for everyone, conduct that does not qualify as unlawful harassment may still violate this policy.